containers/toolbox/doc/toolbox-run.1.md

 Run command inside a toolbox container for a different operating system DISTRO than the host.
 Has to be coupled with `--release` unless the selected DISTRO matches the host system.

+**--preserve-fds** N

+Pass down to command N additional file descriptors (in addition to 0, 1, 2).
+The total number of file descriptors will be 3+N.

 **--release** RELEASE, **-r** RELEASE